 During World War II the park was closed to the public and loaned to the federal government as an army reservation.
 Meigs Point functioned as an aircraft range.
 Planes flew over Clinton Harbor, fired at the range and then flew out over Long Island Sound.

 The stone breakwater at the Meigs Point end of the park was built in 1955.
 The stones were brought in by truck from quarries in northern New England.

-Today, over one million people come annually to enjoy Hammonasset Beach State Park.
+Today, over three million people come annually to enjoy Hammonasset Beach State Park.